 At this time, the warping shape of the cross section when the cross force bends is shown in the figure below, which verifies that the cross force bending deformation does not meet the plane assumption.

-For symmetrical sections of other shapes, the approximate solution of shear stress can be obtained according to the above derivation method.
+For symmetrical sections of other shapes, the approximate shear stress solution can be derived using the above method.

-For rectangular section, in the stress calculation formula, the section width b is constant, and the static moment of the half cross-sectional area on one side of the neutral axis to the neutral axis is the largest, so the shear stress at each point on the neutral axis is the largest.
+For a rectangular section, in the stress calculation formula, the section width (b) is constant, and the static moment of half the cross-sectional area on one side of the neutral axis to the neutral axis is the largest.
+As a result, the shear stress at each point on the neutral axis is the largest.

-For symmetrical sections of other shapes, the maximum shear stress on the cross section usually also occurs at various points on the neutral axis, except for sections with significantly increased width at the neutral axis (such as cross sections) or some sections with variable width (such as isosceles triangle sections).
+For symmetrical sections of other shapes, the maximum shear stress on the cross section is typically located at various points on the neutral axis, with the exception of sections with significantly increased width at the neutral axis (such as cross-sections) or some sections with variable width (such as isosceles triangle sections).

-Therefore, for I-shaped, annular and circular section beams, the maximum shear stress at each point on the neutral axis is mainly discussed below.
+Therefore, for I-shaped, annular, and circular section beams, the maximum shear stress at each point on the neutral axis will be mainly discussed below.

 The maximum shear stress is